 For more information about QCEW Calculation, see the QCEW Handbook of Methods - Calculation.

-In accordance with BLS policy, data reported under a promise of confidentiality are published in a way so as to protect the identifiable information of respondents.
+In accordance with BLS policy, data reported under a promise of confidentiality are published in a way so as to protect the identifiable information of reporters.
 BLS withholds the publication of UI-covered employment and wage data for any industry level when necessary to protect the identity of employers.
 Totals at the industry level for the states and the nation include the undisclosed data suppressed within the detailed tables without revealing those data.
 QCEW confidentiality concepts and practices are largely based on the Statistical Policy Working Paper 22 (PDF) developed by the Federal Committee on Statistical Methods.

 For more information about Confidentiality, see the BLS Confidentiality of Data Collected for Statistical Purposes.